Italy looks to 'Super Mario' Draghi to end political crisis - WTMJ

 Associated Press

-ROME (AP) — Italy’s president met Wednesday with the former European Central Bank chief credited with saving the euro, Mario Draghi, to see if he would try to lead Italy through the coronavirus pandemic after last-ditch talks among squabbling politicians failed to produce a viable new governing coalition.
+ROME (AP) — Italy’s president asked former European bank chief Mario Draghi to form a non-political government to steer Italy through the coronavirus pandemic after last-ditch negotiations among political parties failed to produce a viable governing coalition.

+Dragh, 73,i met with President Sergio Mattarella for just over an hour, and a presidential official told reporters that the president had given Draghi a mandate to form a government.

-President Sergio Mattarella was expected to ask Draghi to try to form a technocratic, non-political government to replace caretaker Premier Giuseppe Conte’s coalition of the 5-Star Movement and Democratic Party.
-Draghi, 73, arrived at the presidential Quirinale Palace just before noon.
+Mattarella had been expected to ask Draghi to try to form a technocratic, non-political government to replace caretaker Premier Giuseppe Conte’s coalition of the 5-Star Movement and Democratic Party.

 Conte was forced to resign last month after ex-Premier Matteo Renzi pulled ministers of his small, centrist Italy Alive party from Conte’s government.
 Renzi, whose nickname is “il rottamatore,” or “the demolisher,” complained among other things about Conte’s plan to spend more than 200 billion euros ( $240 billion) in EU funds and loans to help the economy recover from the pandemic.

 Draghi, known as “Super Mario” for having rescued the common currency during Europe’s debt crisis, had been rumored as a possible choice to lead a non-political government if Conte was unable to find new parliamentary support.
-The negotiations among the parties in Conte’s collapsed government failed Tuesday.
+Negotiations among political parties failed Tuesday.

-“Draghi to the rescue,” Christopher Dembik, senior European economist at Berenberg Bank in Hamburg, Germany, said, predicting that Draghi would eventually succeed in forming a broad-based government.
+“Draghi to the rescue,” said Christopher Dembik, senior European economist at Germany’s Berenberg bank, predicting that Draghi would eventually succeed in forming a broad-based government.

-His greatest hurdle will be securing support from the 5-Star Movement, the biggest political block in the Italian Parliament and the senior partner in Conte’s government.
+His greatest hurdle, though, will be securing support from the 5-Star Movement, the biggest political block in the Italian Parliament and the senior partner in Conte’s government.
 The 5-Stars had insisted on Conte remaining premier and bitterly resented Renzi’s power play that brought him down.

+Five-star leader Vito Crimi said the movement would only support a political government.
+“As such, it will not vote in favor of a technical government headed by Mario Draghi,” Crimi said in a statement.

 Under Conte, the 5-Stars had led two successive governments starting in 2018, allying first with the right-wing League and then the center-left Democrats.

-Analysts said a government headed by a high-profile and respected figure like Draghi was the best possible outcome of the crisis, and “likely to be seen, especially by market investors, as a very good solution in the short term,” UniCredit analysts said in a note.
+Markets and analysts reacted positively to a possible Draghi mandate, with borrowing costs sinking and the Milan Stock Exchanges benchmark FTSE MIB index rallying 2.7% in early trading.
+A government headed by a high-profile and respected figure like Draghi is “likely to be seen, especially by market investors, as a very good solution in the short term,” UniCredit analysts said in a note.

 A somber Mattarella told the nation Tuesday night that he essentially had no choice: While an early parliamentary election was a necessary “exercise in democracy,” they were ill-advised at this crucial time in Italy’s history.
 Italy, with over 89,000 confirmed virus deaths, has the second-highest COVID-19 death toll in Europe after Britain.
 It is trying to ramp up its vaccination campaign and must report back to the EU how it plans to spend the recovery funds.